Posts Tagged Mindfulness and Art

 Every year we ask our art therapy students who are moving into 2nd year, to bring in at least three pieces of art created during first year.
 By looking at their art and hearing…

-Posted July 3rd, 2014 by & filed under Art Therapy/Counseling at SWC, Featured.
+Posted July 3rd, 2014 by & filed under Art Therapy at SWC, Wild Heart Gallery, Creativity & More.

-In April, a call was made: "Archetypally speaking, who is showing up for you lately?
+In April, 2014 a call was made: "Archetypally speaking, who is showing up for you lately?
 What mentors, thieves, medicine folk, or tricksters are asking you to speak their name, embody their abilities, and artfully express the connections you have?
-Please, answer the call, create the art, embody the voice that wants to be heard and…
+Please, answer the call, create the art, embody the voice that wants to be heard…

 by Karen Stefano Ed.M., M.A., L.P.C., NCC